 We are about a week away from starting the block of Margot’s treatment that I’ve been dreading since sitting down with our oncologist months ago.
 She will be prone to fevers and infections.
 She won’t feel great.
 There will be blood transfusions and potential hospital stays.
 Every germ is a risk so I’m going steam and sterilize as much as I can daily but it’s out of my hands.
-I can do everything right and she still might end up in the hospital with a fever.
+Even if I do everything right, she still might end up in the hospital with a fever.
 I can’t protect her but I can love and support her through it.

-I can’t tell you how much our doctors, nurses, and child life services meant to us during our stay.
-These people are saints and love these kids so much.
+Our doctors, nurses, and child life team are earth angels.
 They’d bring small things for Margot to play with and those little toys helped make things feel less scary.
 One day, some toys were dropped off from the toy closet.
 They were donated by Dancing While Cancering for children to play with while in-patient, and those little toys brought some much-needed smiles.
 There are so many wonderful organizations doing things that might seem small but change lives.

 How you can help